 Greg has worked with EcoTeach since its inception in 1995, helping to create exciting, environmentally responsible, hands-on activities and experiences for group participants.
-Today Greg frequently travels to Costa Rica, working with guides and scouting new venues while coordinating with group leaders throughout the US.
+Today Greg frequently travels to Costa Rica, working with guides and scouting new venues.

-Greg lives in Poulsbo, Washington with his wife Judi, a 3rd grade teacher and has two grown children.
+Greg lives in Poulsbo, Washington with his wife Judi, also a retired teacher, and has two grown children and four grandchildren.